 And since lip augmentation patients are having largely positive experiences, the popularity of the practice is growing.
-According to hundreds of reviewers on RealSelf, lip augmentation was deemed "worth it" 96% of the time.
-Whether patients are choosing to use dermal fillers like Restylane or Juvederm - or even their own collagen and fat to enhance their lips - or are selecting from a variety of soft lip implants to create fuller lips - the trend of improving the lip structure is continuing to grow.
+Lip augmentation was deemed "worth it" 96% of the time by several patients.
+Whether patients are choosing to use dermal fillers like Restylane® or Juvederm® - or even their collagen and fat to enhance their lips - or are selecting from a variety of soft lip implants to create fuller lips - the trend of improving the lip structure is continuing to grow.

 What Substances and Dermal Fillers are Being Used on the Lips?

-A number of substances are being used to enhance the lips.
-There is the acellular dermal matrix known as Alloderm, which is a soft tissue gleaned from the human skin's collagen layer.
+Several substances are being used to enhance the lips.
+There is the acellular dermal matrix known as Alloderm®, which is a soft tissue gleaned from the human skin's collagen layer.
 Actual collagen is also utilized as a lip filler.
-Other lip filler substances include the patient's own fat being used to fill the lips after being transferred from other areas of the body via a liposuction technique.
+Other lip filler substances include the patient's fat being used to fill the lips after being transferred from other areas of the body via a liposuction technique.

 Types of Lip Augmentation

-From common fillers used for filler injections to lip lift surgeries that require small incisions along the vermillion border or the upper lip’s subnasal region, patients have a number of options when it comes to enhancing one of the most prominent facial features.
-Scientists note that one of the first things a person notices about another person is his or her smile, therefore, it stands to reason that folks desire to make the lips that frame the teeth the best they can possibly be.
+From common fillers used for filler injections to lip lift surgeries that require small incisions along the vermillion border or the upper lip’s subnasal region, patients have several options when it comes to enhancing one of the most prominent facial features.
+Scientists note that one of the first things a person notices about another person is his or her smile, therefore, it stands to reason that folks desire to make the lips that frame the teeth the best they can be.

 Here are several ways that people can choose to enhance their lips: